Chart Color Schemes

 Mount Riverview shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 31.7% among residents aged 15+, surpassing the SA4 region average of 23.9%.
+The area's educational profile is notable regionally, with university qualification rates at 31.7% among residents aged 15+, surpassing the SA4 region average of 23.9%.
 Bachelor degrees are most prevalent at 20.1%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.9%).
-Vocational credentials are also prominent, with 38.0% of residents aged 15+ holding such qualifications – advanced diplomas comprise 13.7% while certificates account for 24.3%.
+Trade and technical skills are prominent, with 38.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 13.7% and certificates at 24.3%.

 Frequently Asked Questions - Education